honeylex/honeylex/README.md

 > - CouchDB admin at http://192.168.99.100:5984/_utils
 > - RabbitMQ admin at http://192.168.99.100:15672

-You can also configure various environment files in the ```var/environment``` folder of your host machine.
+You can configure various environment files in the ```var/environment``` folder of your host machine.
 The `.env` and `var/docker/docker-composer.yml` files also contain additional global project environment configuration.

 The following docker commands are available via `composer` from your host machine:
 ```shell